-Series B Prefe Series B Preferred Stock
+Series B Preferred Stock (in thousands)

 Number of shares \$

-Balance - June 30, 2018 881,113 6,146,880
+Balance - June 30, 2019 674 4,699

-Conversion of Series B Preferred stock to common stock (207,500) (1,447,576)
+Conversion of Series B Preferred stock to common stock (25) (174)

-Balance - June 30, 2019 673,613 4,699,304
+Balance - June 30, 2020 649 4,525

-Conversion of Series B Preferred stock to common stock (25,000) (174,407)
+Conversion of Series B Preferred stock to common stock (649) (4,525)

-Balance - June 30, 2020 648,613 4,524,897
+Balance - June 30, 2021

-During the year ended June 30, 2016, the Company issued an aggregate of 902,238 shares of Series B Preferred Stock at a purchase price of \$8.00 per share.
-Each share of Series B Preferred Stock is convertible into 0.25 shares of common stock equating to a conversion price of \$32.00 (the "Conversion Price") and will automatically convert to common stock at the earlier of 24 hours following regulatory approval of VAL-083 with a minimum closing bid price of \$80.00, or five years from the respective final closing dates.
-The holders of the Series B Preferred Stock are entitled to an annual cumulative, in arrears, dividend at the rate of 9% payable quarterly.
-The 9% dividend accrues quarterly commencing on the date of issue and is payable quarterly on September 30, December 31, March 31, and June 30 of each year commencing on June 30, 2016.
-Dividends are payable solely by delivery of shares of common stock, in an amount for each holder equal to the aggregate dividend payable to such holder with respect to the shares of Series B Preferred Stock held by such holder divided by the Conversion Price.
-The Series B Preferred Stock does not contain any repricing features.
-Each share of Series B Preferred Stock entitles its holder to vote with the common stock on an as-converted basis.
+During the year ended June 30, 2016, the Company issued an aggregate of 902 shares of Series B Preferred Stock at a purchase price of \$8.00 per share.
+Each share of Series B Preferred Stock was convertible into 0.25 shares of common stock equating to a conversion price of \$32.00 (the "Conversion Price") and automatically converted to common stock on April 29, 2021.
+The holders of the Series B Preferred Stock were entitled to an annual cumulative, in arrears, dividend at the rate of 9% payable quarterly.
+The 9% dividend accrued quarterly commencing on the date of issue and was payable on September 30, December 31, March 31, and June 30 of each year commencing on June 30, 2016.
+Dividends were payable solely by delivery of shares of common stock in an amount for each holder equal to the aggregate dividend payable to such holder with respect to the shares of Series B Preferred Stock held by such holder divided by the Conversion Price.
+The Series B Preferred Stock did not contain any repricing features.
+Each share of Series B Preferred Stock entitled its holder to vote with the common stock on an as-converted basis.